How should I organize a healthy diet to lose weight

 It also has to be safe.
 You must not put our Health at risk, you must prevent food poisoning and avoid the ingestion of harmful components.

 According to medical recommendations an eating plan healthy It should contain fruits, vegetables, whole grains, milk, and fat-free or low-fat dairy products.
 It should include a variety of protein foods such as shellfish, lean meats, eggs, legumes (beans and peas), soy products, nuts, and seeds.
-Also low in saturated fat, trans fat, cholesterol, salt (sodium), and added sugars.
+Also little amount of saturated fat, trans fat, cholesterol, salt (sodium) and added sugars.

 Remember!
 This information is published for informational purposes only and in no way can be a substitute for the opinion of a professional.
 Always consult your doctor and / or nutritionist, before starting any meal plan.